 Join us at the University of Oklahoma for a National Science Foundation (NSF) funded International Research Experiences for Students (IRES) program where we will address these questions.
-Our program is open to current undergraduates in geoscience (or allied) disciplines, and is particularly focused on recruiting undergraduates from under-represented groups.
+Our program is open to current undergraduates in geoscience, and is particularly focused on recruiting undergraduates from under-represented groups.
 We especially encourage applications from students of Native American heritage, and from those who are first-generation college students.

-• Develop mentoring and advising relationships with faculty at the University of Oklahoma, and at their home institution to learn more about transferring, opportunities for advanced study, and careers in the STEM disciplines;
+• Develop mentoring and advising relationships with faculty at the University of Oklahoma, and at their home institution to learn more about opportunities for advanced study and careers in the STEM disciplines;

-• Receive a stipend of $2,500 plus lodging, meal, and travel expenses;
+• Receive a stipend of $500/week plus lodging, meal, and travel expenses;

 • Be encouraged and mentored to present research at a scientific conference.